 The room was excellent, the beds were very good quality with crisp cotton bedding, feather duvets and pillows and an array of blankets and throws so you never feel too hot or cold.

 Downstairs, the conservatory where breakfast is eaten (old fashioned rather than Homes and Gardens) looks over the garden to the canal and hills.
 The refectory table can seat everyone staying, but breakfast may also be taken outside in the garden.
 It's a room simply for sitting and watching the birds, or reading, or – almost anything peaceful.
-The sitting room has a cast iron range, sofas, armchairs and an upright piano.
+The sitting room has a cast iron range, sofas, one of which needs re-springing but has assorted cushions and a ginger cat on it instead, armchairs and an upright piano.
 A good place for a wet and wintry afternoon and evening.

 Children and dogs are always welcome too, provided they restrain their natural instincts to chase the cats swans and chickens; and with the usual parental vigilance caveats.

 Bed and breakfast costs £60 a person a night.
 There is no single person supplement or a charge for dogs.
-Reservations can be made by telephone, letter or email, but if by the first method please remember to leave your telephone number.
+Reservations can be made by e mail (preferable), telephone or letter but if by telephone please remember to leave your number.
 The phone here does not have a memory.

 Reservations can be made by telephone, letter or email.